-Understand the four stages of marital conflict and save your marriage relationship.
+Conflict in marriage is inevitable, but if handled properly, it can also be healthy.
+Understanding the four stages of marital conflict could help save your marriage relationship.

 According to authors Tim and Joy Downs in their book, The Seven Conflicts, couples who never learn how to effectively manage their conflicts begin a series of stages in their relationship that can ultimately destroy it.